Insight - Neuroscience in court: My brain made me do it

-LONDON He was once a respected pediatrician, loved by patients and their parents for over 30 years.
-Now Domenico Mattiello faces trial for pedophilia, accused of making sexual advances towards little girls in his care.
+LONDON He was once a respected paediatrician, loved by patients and their parents for over 30 years.
+Now Domenico Mattiello faces trial for paedophilia, accused of making sexual advances towards little girls in his care.

 Scientific experts will argue in court that his damaged brain made him do it, and his lawyers will ask for leniency.